crashoverride777/swifty-ads/README.md

 All banner ads now automatically change orientation and adjust their position if you rotate your device

-iAd inter ad close button on iPads inter ads has been adjusted.
+iAd inter ad close button size on iPads has been adjusted.

 v1.4.1